3 Things Pharma Companies Should Know About Territory Alignment

 This process is called Sales Territory Alignment.

-This process is the most effective way to cover the most territory and ensure that doctors are communicated with promptly.
+This process is the most effective way to cover the most territory and ensure that doctors are communicated promptly.
 Also, it’s an excellent way to incentivize pharmaceutical sales representatives, the science, research, and the technology behind it that’s growing rapidly.

 What Does Pharmaceutical Sales Territory Alignment Mean?